adobe/antialiased-cnns/README.md

 More information about our provided models and how to use BlurPool is below.

+**Update (Oct 2020) Fine-tuning and many more models**
+- **Finetune** If you have a model and want to add antialiasing, you don't have to start over.
+I initialize the antialiased model with weights from baseline model, and finetune.
+Before, I was training from scratch.
+The results are better.
+- **Additional models** We now have 23 total model variants.
+I added variants of vgg, densenet, resnext, wide resnet varieties!
+The same conclusions hold.

+**Update (Sept 2020) Pip install, kernel size 4**
-**Update (Sept 2020)** You can also now `pip install antialiased-cnns` and load models with the `pretrained=True` flag.
-I have added kernel size 4 experiments.
+- **Pip install** You can also now `pip install antialiased-cnns` and load models with the `pretrained=True` flag.
+- **Kernel 4** I have added kernel size 4 experiments.
 When downsampling an even sized feature map (e.g., a 128x128-->64x64), this is actually the correct size to use to keep the indices from drifting.

 ### Table of contents